8 Atrioventricular Blocks

 • Chronic degenerative conduction system disease

-• Acute myocardial infarction, especially anterior MI
+• Acute myocardial infarction, especially anterior wall infarctions

 • Fibrosis of the cardiac conduction system